UnifiedPush

 Receiving Push Messages

-To receive Push Messages you should extend the class MessagingReceiver and implement the 5 following methods:
+To receive Push Messages you should extend the class MessagingReceiver and implement the following four methods:

 class CustomReceiver: MessagingReceiver() {